 But, what can we do?

-This might be the first question that comes to your mind after reading the lines above on Cyberbullying.
+This might be the first question that comes to your mind after reading the lines above on Cyber bullying.
 There are some ways that will even cost your useful mind, you just need some common sense and a little bit of attentiveness and you can change the scenario of Cyber Bullying.

 - Support the Victim: If you know that someone is attacking your friend and he/she is becoming a victim of cyber bullying, you have to help your friend.
 It can be as simple as a back-fire comment or as powerful as a full debate; you just need to raise first (don’t worry others will be there soon).

 - Ignore: When you know that these people don’t matter to you then why to react on such a thing.
 Just keep on ignoring and they will stop when they will fail to gain attention.